a11yproject/a11yproject.com/_posts/2020-05-13-aria-has-perfect-support.md

 - The version of the operating system,
 - The kind of browser running on the operating system,
 - The version of browser running on the operating system,
-- Any modification a person has made to any of the preceding.
+- Any modifications a person has made to any of the preceding.

 Compatibility issues means there might be discrepancies in how web technology is understood and shown to the person using it.
 In many cases, it won’t be shown at all.